RedHat-Middleware-Workshops/optaplanner-workshop-v1m1-guides/solver-configuration.md

 In our sample solver configuration, we're using the _Easy Java Score Calculation_.
 Let's configure our first solver, implement a simple score calculator and run our first OptaPlanner `Solver`.

-1. Either start from the project you've been building in this workshop so far, or import the following project into your CodeReady Workspaces environment: [https://github.com/RedHat-Middleware-Workshops/optaplanner-workshop-v1m1-labs-step-4](https://github.com/RedHat-Middleware-Workshops/optaplanner-workshop-v1m1-labs-step-4)
+1. Open CodeReady Workspaces and open your project from the previous lab.
+You can also import the following project from GitHub and use it as a starting point for this module: [https://github.com/RedHat-Middleware-Workshops/optaplanner-workshop-v1m1-labs-step-4](https://github.com/RedHat-Middleware-Workshops/optaplanner-workshop-v1m1-labs-step-4)

 2. We will first implement a skeleton `ScoreCalculator`.
 In your project, create a new Java package called `org.optaplanner.examples.cloudbalancing.optional.score`.
 In this package, create a new Java class called `CloudBalancingEasyScoreCalculator`, and give it the following implementation: